deniztraka/movie-trailers-api/README.md

 Security is handled with a third party service so there is no responsibility on the API.
 API is only responsible for checking if token is still valid for the request coming from the client.
 But in here we have a dependency on the oauth service.
 But we can further improve this and remove this dependeny by using LocalServiceRegistry class.
 I just didn't have time for it.

+##### Tests
+Tests are implemented with Jest Testing framework.
+There are three types of test file in /tests folder.
+-- endpoint.test.js file is responsible for api endpoint tests.
+-- integrations.test.js file is responsible for service integration tests (youtube, imdb) -- redisClient.test.js file is responsible for to test redis server availability checks

 ### Further Improvements
 ##### Speed up api response time
 API response time can be speed up further by adding a queue solution.
 What I have in mind to have a queue for movies that is coming from movie service.